Configure AD FS Extranet Lockout Protection

 Key points to remember

 - The Extranet Lockout feature only works for the extranet scenario where the authentication requests come through the Web Application Proxy

 - The Extranet Lockout feature only applies to username & password authentication

 - AD FS does not keep any track of badPwdCount or users that are soft-locked out.
 AD FS uses AD for all state tracking

 - AD FS performs a lookup for the badPwdCount attribute through LDAP call for the user on the PDC for every authentication attempt

-- AD FS will fail if it cannot access the PDC.
-We are looking into making an improvement for the next version of AD FS that will allow AD FS to fall back to local DC in case of failure
+- AD FS older than 2016 will fail if it cannot access the PDC.
+AD FS 2016 introduced improvements that will allow AD FS to fall back to other domain controllers in case of the PDC is not available.

 - AD FS will allow authentication requests from extranet if badPwdCount < ExtranetLockoutThreshold